filip26/hydrogen-yaml/README.md

 See [What YAML features does StrictYAML remove?](https://hitchdev.com/strictyaml/features-removed/) for more details.

-Presence of a removed feature raises an exception.
+Presence of a removed feature raises an exception during parsing.

 ## Ignored Features
 - Directives
+- Comments

-Ignored features are silently removed.
+Ignored features are silently skipped by a parser.
 No exception is thrown.